roye10/ShapleyLorenz/README.md

 # ShapleyLorenz

+# Recently added
+- extension of Kernel SHAP as proposed by Lundberg and Lee in "A Unified Approach to Interpreting Model Predicions", whereby SHAP values are 'standardised' according to their contribution to model accuracy

 ### - IN PROGRESS -

 Algorithm that computes Shapley-Lorenz contribution coefficients, inspired by the paper "Shapley-Lorenz decompositions in eXplainable Artificial Intelligence", by Paolo Giudici and Emanuela Raffinetti from February 2020.